babobski/Beautify-js/README.md

 ![screenshot option panel](https://raw.githubusercontent.com/babobski/Beautify-js/master/screenshot.png)

 <h2>Macro's/key bindings</h2>
-To trigger beautify js on a key binding, you have to set up a macro(this macro auto detects html/css/javascript).
+To trigger Beautify js on a key binding, you have to set up a macro(this macro auto detects html/css/javascript).

 ```javascript
 if (extensions.beautifyjs) {